tannewt/wa-law.org/bill/2021-22/hb/1218/1/README.md

 2. The department may at any time make an unannounced inspection of a licensed facility to assure that the licensee is in compliance with this chapter and the rules adopted under this chapter.
 Every inspection shall focus primarily on actual or potential resident outcomes, and may include an inspection of every part of the premises and an examination of all records, methods of administration, the general and special dietary, and the stores and methods of supply; however, the department shall not have access to financial records or to other records or reports described in RCW 18.20.390.
 Financial records of the assisted living facility may be examined when the department has reasonable cause to believe that a financial obligation related to resident care or services will not be met, such as a complaint that staff wages or utility costs have not been paid, or when necessary for the department to investigate alleged financial exploitation of a resident. **The inspection must include an evaluation of the adequacy of the facility's comprehensive disaster preparedness plan required under section 6 of this act, an evaluation of the facility's personal protective equipment supply, and an assessment of the facility's ventilation system and infection control capabilities.**

 3. Following such an inspection or inspections, written notice of any violation of this law or the rules adopted hereunder shall be given to the applicant or licensee and the department.
 The department may prescribe by rule that any licensee or applicant desiring to make specified types of alterations or additions to its facilities or to construct new facilities shall, before commencing such alteration, addition, or new construction, submit plans and specifications therefor to the agencies responsible for plan reviews for preliminary inspection and approval or recommendations with respect to compliance with the rules and standards herein authorized.

+## Section 3
+> This section adds a new section to an existing chapter [18.20](/rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md) for context.

+The department must require an assisted living facility that is subject to a stop placement order or limited stop placement order under RCW 18.20.190 to publicly post in a conspicuous place at the facility a notice that the department has issued a stop placement order or limited stop placement order for the facility, including the date of the stop placement order or limited stop placement order, the conditions placed upon the facility's license, and the phone number to contact the department for further information.
+The notice must remain posted until the department has terminated the stop placement order or limited stop placement order.

+## Section 4
+> This section adds a new section to an existing chapter [18.20](/rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md) for context.

+1. The department shall require each assisted living facility to:

+    a.
+Create and regularly maintain a current resident roster containing the name and room number of each resident and provide a written copy immediately upon an in-person request from any long-term care ombuds;

+    b.
+Create and regularly maintain a current, accurate, and aggregated list of contact information for each resident and the resident representative, if any, of each resident.
+The contact information for each resident must include the resident's name, room number, and, if available, telephone number and email address.
+The contact information for each resident representative must include the resident representative's name, relationship to the resident, phone number, and, if available, email and mailing address;

+    c.
+Record and update the aggregated list of contact information for each resident and the resident representative of each resident, if any, upon receipt of new or updated contact information from the resident or resident representative; and

+    d.
+Upon the oral or written request of any long-term care ombuds, provide a copy of the aggregated list of contact information for each resident and resident representative within 48 hours directly to the requesting long-term care ombuds, by electronic copy to the email address or facsimile number of the requesting long-term care ombuds.

+2. In accordance with the federal older Americans act, federal regulations, and state laws that govern the state long-term care ombuds program, the department shall inform assisted living facilities that:

+    a.
+Any long-term care ombuds is authorized to request and obtain from assisted living facilities the information required by this section in order to perform the legal functions and duties of long-term car ombuds;

+    b.
+The state long-term care ombuds program and all long-term care ombuds are considered a "health oversight agency," so that the federal health insurance portability and accountability act and chapter 70.02 RCW do not preclude assisted living facilities from providing the information required by this section when requested by any long-term care ombuds;

+    c.
+The information required by this section, when provided by an assisted living facility to a requesting long-term care ombuds, becomes property of the state long-term care ombuds program and is subject to all state and federal laws governing the confidentiality and disclosure of the files, records, and information maintained by the state long-term care ombuds program or any local long-term care ombuds entity; and

+    d.
+The assisted living facility may not delay or refuse to provide the resident roster, the contact information for a resident or resident representative, or the aggregated list of contact information for each resident and the resident representative, if any, of each resident, on any basis, including on the basis that the facility must first obtain consent from one or more of the residents or resident representatives.

+3. Nothing in this section shall interfere with or diminish the authority of any long-term care ombuds to access facilities, residents, and resident records as otherwise authorized by law.

+4. For the purposes of this section, "resident representative" has the same meaning as in RCW 70.129.010.

+## Section 5
+> This section adds a new section to an existing chapter [18.20](/rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md) for context.

+1. [Empty]

+    a.
+Each assisted living facility shall be responsive to incoming communications, including answering telephones from 8:00 a.m. to 5:00 p.m., seven days per week, and responding promptly to phone and electronic messages.

+    b.
+Each assisted living facility must have a communication system that allows for telephone contact after the hours identified in (a) of this subsection for:

+        i.
+Family, medical providers, and others; and

+        ii.
+Emergency contact to and from facility staff.

+2. Each assisted living facility must maintain a sufficient quantity of telephones and other communication equipment to ensure that residents have 24-hour access to communications with family, medical providers, and others.
+The telephones and communication equipment must provide for auditory privacy, not be located in a staff office or station, be accessible to a person with a disability, and not require payment for local calls.
+An assisted living facility is not required to provide telephones at no cost in each resident room.

+## Section 6
+> This section adds a new section to an existing chapter [18.20](/rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.020_assisted_living_facilities.md) for context.

+1. Each assisted living facility shall develop and maintain a comprehensive disaster preparedness plan to be followed in the event of a disaster or emergency, including fires, earthquakes, floods, infectious disease outbreaks, loss of power or water, and other events that may require sheltering in place, evacuations, or other emergency measures to protect the health and safety of residents.
+The facility shall review the comprehensive disaster preparedness plan annually, update the plan as needed, and train all employees when they begin work in the facility on the comprehensive disaster preparedness plan and related staff procedures.

+2. At a minimum, the comprehensive disaster preparedness plan must address the following items during any disaster or emergency:

+    a.
+A plan for timely communications with the residents' emergency contacts, as appropriate;

+    b.
+A plan for timely communications with state agencies, local public health jurisdictions, first responders, long-term care ombuds, developmental disabilities ombuds, and the agency responsible for the protection and advocacy system for individuals with mental illness;

+    c.
+Descriptions of on-duty employees' responsibilities;

+    d.
+Provisions for contacting and requesting emergency assistance;

+    e.
+Provisions for meeting residents' essential needs, including food, water, and medications; and

+    f.
+Procedures to allow the assisted living facility to:

+        i.
+Identify each resident who is evacuated or transferred from the assisted living facility;

+        ii.
+Identify each resident's immediate location if no longer at the assisted living facility; and

+        iii.
+Provide aggregate emergency information to others as appropriate to provide for each resident's health or safety.
+The aggregate information must include each resident's name, immediate location, and critical health care information, as well as contact information for each resident's emergency contact.

 ## Section 7